-Ratchet & Clank: Tools of Destruction made me feel 12 again without needing to whip out my PS2.
+Ratchet and Clank Future: Tools of Destruction made me feel 12 again without needing to whip out my PS2.

 At first, I was skeptical about ThatGameCompany’s game about…plants.
 But after thoroughly enjoying Flow, I knew the chance of disappointment would be quite low.
 Here’s how it plays: With each little petal you pick, you make music, and add color to the world.
 Yes, the SixAxis controls are frustrating, but the visuals and music make up for that.

 The message is simple: Flowers and luscious colors are beauty to our eyes, and relaxing music is beauty to our ears.
 Flower, a simple title, combines both of those elements, resulting in a a game that shouldn’t be missed.
-I wouldn’t mind additional levels (it’s a bit short), as playing it is naturally stress relieving and therapeutic.
+I wouldn’t mind additional levels (it’s a bit short), as playing it is stress-relieving and therapeutic.

-The story follows an ordinary bike messenger named Cole MacGrath who gets himself in the middle of some drama, and gains special powers that he needs to use to save Empire City.
-It has a great superhero feel, which is highlighted by comic book-style cut scenes.
+The story follows an ordinary bike messenger named Cole MacGrath who gets wrapped up in drama, and gains special powers that he needs to use to save Empire City.
+It has a great superhero feel, which is highlighted by comic book-style cutscenes.

 Infamous won several awards including best script, and best acting.
-Each character is well-casted, and helps you submerge into the story.
+Each character is well-casted, and submerges you into the story.
 If you’re looking for a sandbox title that isn’t quite like the others, Infamous may be the game for you.